riatelab/magrit/README.md

 - It allows you to **render and combine a wide variety of maps**: choropleth, proportional symbols, cartogram, discontinuity, smoothed maps, links, etc.
 - It allows you to **customize the appearance of your maps** in various ways.
 - It supports all the most popular modern desktop browsers but we also provide a desktop version for Windows, GNU/Linux and MacOS.
-- Magrit is written in modern JS and uses notably [solid.js](https://github.com/solidjs/solid) and [d3.js](https://github.com/d3/d3) libraries as well as various WebAssembly modules ([GDAL](https://github.com/bugra9/gdal3.js), [GEOS](https://github.com/chrispahm/geos-wasm), [Contour-wasm](https://github.com/mthh/contour-wasm), [go-cart-wasm](https://github.com/riatelab/go-cart-wasm)).
+- Magrit is written in TypeScript and uses notably [solid.js](https://github.com/solidjs/solid) and [d3.js](https://github.com/d3/d3) libraries as well as various WebAssembly modules ([GDAL](https://github.com/bugra9/gdal3.js), [GEOS](https://github.com/chrispahm/geos-wasm), [Contour-wasm](https://github.com/mthh/contour-wasm), [go-cart-wasm](https://github.com/riatelab/go-cart-wasm)).

 ## Try it out